Specialism In British Political Thought

 He is currently working on a history of Labour and Conservative grassroots activism in the post-war North East, as well as on a number of projects including an article on interpretation and biography.

-Dimova-Cookson's research focuses on the British Idealists with a particular focus on T.H.
+Dimova-Cookson's research focuses on British Idealists with a particular focus on T.H.
 Green, Bernard Bosanquet and R. G. Collingwood.
 She examines their moral and political philosophy: their ideas on liberty, justice, rights, methods and the nature of moral action.
 She is currently working on a review of late nineteenth and early twentieth century British political thought, studying Herbert Spencer, Green, Bosanquet and Hobhouse, looking at the specific ways in which the political, ethical and epistemological ideas of these thinkers overlapped and diverged.

-In April 2012 Dr Dimova-Cookson presented at PSA annual conference in Belfast a paper ‘The Ethics of New Liberalism versus the Metaphysics of the British Idealists: can Hobhouse support his social reform without the metaphysics of self-transformation?’
+In April 2012 Dr Dimova-Cookson presented at Political Studies Association annual conference in Belfast a paper ‘The Ethics of New Liberalism versus the Metaphysics of the British Idealists: can Hobhouse support his social reform without the metaphysics of self-transformation?’
 The paper examined Hobhouse’s recommendations for social reform towards a greater social equality and greater state involvement in the provision of work and ‘living wage’.
 It questioned the thinker’s critique of Bosanquet’s metaphysics in the light of his own ethics of personal development and social progress.
 It argued that his particular ethics of social reform and the British idealist metaphysics of personal transformation are mutually implicit.
 The paper was then developed into a chapter ‘Welfarist and Moral Justifications of the Strong State: Reconciling Hobhouse’s and Bosanquet’s Perspectives on the Role of the State’ for a collection on The Victorian Legacy in Contemporary Political Theory, edited by Stephen Guy and Catherine Marshall.
 Dr. Dimova-Cookson has also written a paper on Hobhouse’s concept of liberty (‘Liberty as welfare: the basecamp counterpart of positive freedom’) arguing that the latter does not simply build on, but marks a development from T.H.Green’s concept of positive freedom.

 The main focus of her research is political ideas in Britain in the late-nineteenth and early twentieth centuries.
 She is particularly interested in writers and thinkers - including professional scholars - who engaged in political controversy at a non-specialist level.
 Her subjects hitherto have included Ernest Barker, Gilbert Murray, Arthur Bryant, and G.K.
 Chesterton.
 She has been concerned with the conceptions of English and British national identity and related ideals of patriotism that have underpinned the work of such writers in the field of political thought.
 She is also interested in the connection between religious beliefs and identities, on the one hand, and the political imagination, on the other.